Islamic views on concubinage: Umm al-Walad

 These rules gave more rights to slaves than were given in Roman and Greek laws, where the child of a slave was also considered a slave.
 By contrast in Islamic law, if either the father or mother was free, the child would be considered as free.
 This was similar to the rights of slaves in Sassanian Iran.
 While Muhammad is said to have a child from Maria the Copt (according to some sources his concubine, other sources say his wife), the rules of umm al-walad were explicitly stated after his death.
 The children born of a man's concubine had the exact same status as the children born of the wife.
 Lineage was determined by the father, not the mother.

 These rules had a tremendous impact on the nature of slavery in the Muslim world.
 Children borne to slaves often rose to leadership positions in the family and community.
 According to one estimate, 34 out 37 Abbasid Caliphate rulers had been borne to a slave.
 Many notable medieval Muslim rulers, from Central Asia to Zanzibar in Africa, had been borne to a slave.

 Many Islamic jurists opined that the concubine gains the status of umm walad even if she miscarries.

 Islamic jurists also grappled with the issue of conclusively determining who the father of the concubine's child was.
 The first option was for the owner to acknowledge his paternity.
 This was the usual case, and was also done by many Abbasid Caliphs.
-If the owner denied ever having intercourse with his concubine, she would have to mount a legal defense against him and legal documents from the 14th century have been found to this effect.
+If the owner denied ever having intercourse with his concubine, she would have to mount a legal defense against him.
 The third case was when the owner had not made an explicit declaration either way.
 Maliki jurists granting the concubine the status of um walad in this third case.
 Majority of jurists did not allow the man to deny paternity of the concubine's child, though the Hanafis disagreed.